 So if that sounds like you, stop it.
 Stop it now!
 People don’t want to hear about you.
 They want information for themselves.
 What can you give them that will help them?

-What free information can you give away?
-What can they take away and use, or implement, or order now that is going to make their lives easier, better, happier?
+Is there free information that you give away?
+Perhaps there is something they can take away and use, or implement, or order now that is going to make their lives easier, better, happier?